Update on Upower in Honduras

 Special Notice: As recent as April 2015, the Bahamas began its Residential Energy Self-Generation Programme (RESG) allowing for renewable energy systems to be tied into BEC’s electricity grid with incentives and credits.
 Currently, the “Family Islands” are being subsidized to great degree, somewhere between 20 and 30 cents per kilowatt hour (KWh), and their goal is to get it under the subsidized rate it the low 20’s to high teens per KWh.

-Chile.
 In the Republic of Chile, Upower and Upower Chile, are in negotiations to potentially develop one or more Solar Projects with several Financial Sponsors as Partners in the 2 primary regions of the Country’s 4 National Grids, but primarily in the CDEC-SIC and the CDEC-SING.
 Our focus in Chile is in Government Approved Projects that include already approved Land, Permits, Environmental Impact Assessments, Topographical Surveys, Geographical Studies, with many other reports already completed.
 Upower has access to, and has received LOI’s (Letters Of Intent) and PPA’s (Power Purchase Agreements) from numerous interested parties looking to purchase electricity from us given we were to develop Solar Projects.
 Legally, we are well represented by Chile’s Largest Law Firm Carey y Cia, who helped structure the Renewable Energy Law for the Country of Chile.

 Upower has originated and is currently in the process of implementing a proprietary, newly designed Financial Trademarked Structure, in Registration at The U.S. Patent and Trademark Office.
 By coining the term, and naming it the Multilateral Power Purchase Agreement (MPPA™) Upower plans to use it as a new worldwide standard on a Global Scale.
 This unique Financial Engineering Method derived by Upower for Financing Renewable Energy Projects has a distinct composition of securing a “Bankable”, creditworthy Offtaker for Renewable Energy projects, bridging the gap between Developers, large Electrical Distributors, and the End-Users, including the many Mining Companies in need of additional power to match their growth.
 In our processes, we take into account various factors in our selection when conducting our Due Diligence with groups, while reviewing their energy demands and financial status in an effort to determine financial capacities and long-term sustainability to both receive and pay for such power.
 Although the process and actions are time consuming and costly, it is all done simultaneously while in active talks with the Chilean power regulator CDEC and its Grids, to assure capacity and timing compliance.

-Today, Upower Chile is currently in the Due Diligence process and reviewing all documentation in consideration of several Solar Projects for a potential Takeover, Development, and Construction of “Shovel Ready” opportunities near the Capital Santiago, south of the Atacama Desert in the CDEC-SIC Grid for power needs expressed by several industries including negotiations with: The Metro De Santiago Mass Transit/Subway System, Food Manufacturers, Paper Mills & Forrestry, and Mining Companies.
+Today, Upower Chile is currently in the Due Diligence process and reviewing all documentation in consideration of several Solar Projects for a potential Takeover, Development, and Construction of “Shovel Ready” opportunities near the Capital Santiago, south of the Atacama Desert in the CDEC-SIC Grid for power needs expressed by several industries including negotiations with: The Metro De Santiago Mass Transit/Subway System, Food Manufacturers, Paper Mills & Forestry, and Mining Companies.

-Mexico.
 We are in the process of Due Diligence of several potential Solar Projects opportunities being considered in several regions throughout Mexico, with both CENACE and the CFE, La Comision Federal de Electricidad.

-South Africa: In Joint Venture with Energy Partners MPS, Marangrang Power Solutions in Johannesburg, South Africa, Upower is discussing Solar Project Opportunities, Land Acquisition, Regulations, Permitting, and Political Maneuvering for developing projects in the region.
+In Joint Venture with Energy Partners MPS, Marangrang Power Solutions in Johannesburg, South Africa, Upower is discussing Solar Project Opportunities, Land Acquisition, Regulations, Permitting, and Political Maneuvering for developing projects in the region.

 Cancellation of Future Planned Growth Opportunities of ACE UPI: